-- The length of stay in the RCC or QRTP from placement to discharge - Where the youth is discharged to, e.g., birth home, foster home, treatment foster home, another RCC, group home, or that the youth is missing from care, etc. - Specific rationale detailing the reason(s) for discharge.
+- The length of stay in the RCC from placement to discharge - Where the youth is discharged to, e.g., birth home, foster home, treatment foster home, another RCC, group home, or that the youth is missing from care, etc. - Specific rationale detailing the reason(s) for the placement disruption discharge.